mariapaz/fly/README.md

 Our server currently templates user input directly into the response HTML.
 This means the app is vulnerable to XSS attacks.
 Try submitting `<script>alert("hacked")</script>` in the message field.
 You need to fix this.

 1. Create a `sanitize` function that takes an input string and returns a safe sanitized version that cannot be interpreted as valid HTML
-1. Amend `postItem` function in `challenge/template.js` to sanitize the user input
+1. Amend the `postItem` function in `challenge/template.js` to sanitize the user input

 ## Validation